Recommendation Pipelines#

 • recommender — compute recommendations for a user.
 This will often be an alias for ranker, as in a top-N recommender, but may return other formats such as grids or unordered slates.

 • rating-predictor — predict a user’s ratings for the specified items.
-When present, this is usually an alias for scorer, but in some pipelines it will be a different component that transforms the scores into rating predictions.
+When present, this may be an alias for scorer, or it may be another component that fills in missing scores with a baseline prediction.

-These component names replace the task-specific interfaces in pre-2024 LensKit; a Recommender is now just a pipeline with recommender and/or ranker components.
+These component names replace the task-specific interfaces in pre-2025 LensKit; a Recommender is now just a pipeline with recommender and/or ranker components.

 Pipeline Serialization#